Writing 101 (tips)

 - Settings – see ‘Locations’.

 - Show vs. tell – Probably the most used phrase when teaching writing is ‘show don’t tell’.
 If you have a character who is angry for some reason, saying ‘Andy was angry’ is a classic example of ‘tell’.
-Simply put, you’re not showing us how.
-If you wrote ‘Andy slammed his fist onto the table’ you are.
+Simply put, you’re not showing us how he feels.
+If you wrote ‘Andy slammed his fist onto the table’ and / or ‘Get out!’ you are.
 The best way for a writer to write characters is by having them doing or saying.
 Readers will stick with you if they feel (love or hate!) for your protagonist (the main character, usually a good guy / gal) or antagonist (the bad guy / gal or at least someone who puts a dilemma or problem in our protagonist’s way so they have to overcome it.
 So, the doing; as I have above, your character should act angry (sad, happy, etc) and the saying, if they’re angry have them shout (don’t have them shouting too loudly or certainly not swearing if you’re submitting to the likes of the gentle People’s Friend).
+There’s a great article on this writing essential here.

 - Side to side or side-to-side – http://www.thefreedictionary.com/side-to-side lists the latter and I’m inclined to agree although other resources drop the hyphens.